Synthesizing Optimally Resilient Controllers: Discussion

 and

-with $W = \winreg_1(\arena,\safety(U))$.
+where $W = \winreg_1(\arena,\safety(U))$.
 Thus, one can remove the winning region of Player~$1$ in the safety game and then consider the subgame of $\game$ played in Player~$0$'s winning region of the safety game.
 Thus, all subgames of $\game$ being determined suffices for the determinacy requirement being satisfied.
 The winning conditions one typically studies, e.g., parity and in fact all Borel ones~\cite{Martin75}, satisfy this property.

 The next requirement concerns the existence of positional winning strategies for the games~$\game_U$ and ${\game_{\rig}}$.
 For the~$\game_U$, this requirement is satisfied if Player~$0$ has positional winning strategies for all subgames of $\game$, as argued above.
 As every positional optimally resilient strategy is also a winning strategy in a certain subgame, this condition is necessary.
-Now, consider~$\game_\rig$, whose winning condition can be written as
+Now, consider~$\game_\rig$, whose winning condition can be written as $h^{-1}(\wincond)$ for the homomorphism~$h$ from Subsection~\ref{subsec_resilomegaplus1}.
 The winning conditions one typically studies, e.g., the Borel ones, are closed w.r.t. such supersequences.
 If $\game$ is from a class of winning conditions that allows for positional winning strategies for Player~$0$, then this class typically also contains ${\game_{\rig}}$.
 Also, the assumption on the effective solvability and computability of positional strategies is obviously necessary, as we solve a more general problem when determining optimally resilient strategies.

+Finally, let us consider prefix-independence.
+If the winning condition is not prefix-independent, then the algorithm presented in Section~\ref{sec_results} does not compute the resilience of vertices correctly.
+In fact, recall that a winning condition~$\wincond$ is prefix-independent if, for all plays~$\rho$ and all play prefixes~$w$, we have~$\rho \in \wincond$ if and only if~$w\rho \in \wincond$.
+We show that neither implication of this equivalence suffices on its own for the algorithm from Section~\ref{sec_results} to compute the correct resilience of vertices.